CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/3000-3099/3006-find beautiful indices in the given array.md

 ### Intuition

-Basically the problem statement suggest that we need to find the index of string a matching in string s and then check if there is any index j which is matching with b in s and abs(i - j) <= k.
+Basically the problem statement suggest that we need to find the index of string a matching in string s and then check if there is any index j which is matching with b in s and `abs(i - j) <= k`.
 So to find the matching index need calculate the longest prefix which is suffix array ( LPS array ) and in that if the lps[i] matches with pattern string length then we found a match - KMP algo.
 If you don't know KMP algo for pattern matching then first go through it then come back to solution.